Bunnings: marketplace guide

 Listed products

-Alternatively, you can access the marketplace's back-end and download the error report generated by Mirakl.
+Alternatively, download the error report generated by Mirakl.
 To do so:

-- Log in to the Mirakl back-end and go to Catalog, Product imports.
+- Log onto the Mirakl platform and go to Catalog, Product imports.

-- Identify the latest report and click the See details button by it.
+- Identify the latest report and click the See details button.

 - Download the CSV file Non-integrated products report.